- BirthplaceCarlisle, Cumbria

 Borthwick was appointed Head Coach at Leicester Tigers in February 2020 after five seasons as Forwards Coach with England and arrived at Mattioli Woods Welford Road during the lockdown period in July that year.

 He began his coaching career in 2012, while still playing at Saracens, as coach of the club’s under-18 squad, before being recruited by Eddie Jones to join Japan as an assistant coach.

 After retiring as a player in 2013/2014, he remained with the Japan squad up to the 2015 Rugby World Cup which included victories over Samoa and the USA as well as the history-making, last-gasp victory over South Africa in Brighton.

 After that World Cup, it was announced that Borthwick would join Bristol Rugby as the forwards coach of the Championship club for the 2015/16 season.

 In December 2015, following the appointment of Jones as England head coach, it was announced that he would become the forwards coach for the national team.

 He began his rugby career at Preston Grasshoppers before joining Bath in 1998 and went on to make more than 240 appearances in a decade there.

 Borthwick made his Test debut in 2001, lining up at lock alongside Martin Jonson against France at Twickenham, and went on to win 57 caps, including two years as captain from 2008 until his final Test against Scotland in the 2010 Six Nations.

-In 2008, after ten seasons at Bath, he joined Saracens and went on to make more than 140 appearances for the London club in six seasons, which included leading the side to the 2011 Premiership Rugby Final win over Tigers at Twickenham.
+In 2008, after 10 seasons at Bath, he joined Saracens and made more than 140 appearances there in six seasons, winning a Premiership title in 2011.